 80's Movies Rewind | Rambo: First Blood Part II

-Carl takes a retrospective look at Sylvester Stallone‘s superb Rambo sequel
+Carl takes a retrospective look at Sylvester Stallone‘s superb Rambo sequel.
+1985 was the summer of Rambo.

 Has it really been 35 years since Sylvester Stallone unleashed Rambo on the world for the second time?
 I remember the film and the trouble I had actually getting into a cinema to actually see it so well.
-The film had opened in the U.S and had stormed the box office there before it finally made its way over here to the United Kingdom.
-I expected the film to be popular after the enjoyment people got out of the original ‘First Blood‘ back in 1982 but it took four attempts for me to get into seeing the all-action sequel.
+The film had opened in the U.S. and stormed the box office there before finally making its way to the United Kingdom.
+I expected the film to be popular after the enjoyment people got out of the original ‘First Blood‘ back in 1982.
+However, it took four attempts for me to catch the all-action sequel.

 First Blood